-This herb crusted rack of lamb (inspired by Gordon Ramsay’s recipe) has such a nice flavor, and it’s the herb mixture that gives it that simple yet wonderful taste.
-This Panko breadcrumb mixture is made up of ingredients that give it a light and savory flavor, a perfect complement to the lamb.
+This rack of lamb (I was inspired by Gordon Ramsay’s recipe) has such a nice flavor.
+A delightful mixture of herbs gives it a simple yet wonderful taste, while the mint yogurt sauce is a perfect tangy complement to the savory lamb.

 - Lamb: You’ll need a 2-pound (8-rib) rack of lamb that has been frenched and has the fat cap removed.